-5. A pan-European heritage and research network of Jewish country houses, museums and other relevant properties.
-The network is being developed in collaboration with the National Trust, the Centre des Monuments Nationaux, and individual partner properties in Belgium, Italy and the Czech Republic.
+4. A pan-European heritage and research network of Jewish country houses, museums and other relevant properties.
+The network will be developed in collaboration with the National Trust, the Centre des Monuments Nationaux and individual partner properties in Belgium, Italy and the Czech Republic.
 A website supported by the AEPJ will function as the network hub, highlighting the connections between properties and allow them to share resources - from cutting edge scholarship, through curatorial interpretation and digital innovation to more sensitive issues related to antisemitism.

-6. A Jewish heritage route entitled 'Palaces, Villas and Country Houses' that forms a component part of the Jewish Cultural Route managed by the AEPJ as a Council of Europe accredited European Cultural Route.
-Our route is jointly managed by the Jewish Country Houses project and Waddesdon Manor.
+5. A Jewish heritage route entitled 'Palaces, Villas and Country Houses' that will form a component part of the Jewish Cultural Route managed by the AEPJ as a Council of Europe accredited European Cultural Route.
+Our route will be jointly managed by the Jewish Country Houses project and Waddesdon Manor.

-7. A digital edition of Ferdinand de Rothschild's Reminiscences, produced by Waddesdon Manor.
+5. A digital edition of Ferdinand de Rothschild's Reminiscences, produced by Waddesdon Manor.